vyom-pandya-aiml-ak/python-notes/concurrency.md

 **In plain English:** When your task is computationally heavy (lots of math, crunching data, processing images), threading won’t help because of the GIL.
 The solution?
 Hire multiple completely separate kitchens, each with their own chef, their own fridge, their own everything.
 Each process has its own GIL, so they can all run Python code simultaneously on different CPU cores.

+**Real World Example:** Imagine you have a folder with thousands of high-resolution images that need to be resized and watermarked(uploading files in online portals require the image to be of certain size).
+Doing this sequentially (one image at a time) can take a very long time.
+Multiprocessing allows you to distribute this workload across all available CPU cores, so multiple images are processed in parallel.

 ### 🎯 Best For: CPU-Bound Work

 - Data processing (transforming large datasets)